safe-global/safe-docs/miscellaneous/glossary.md

 ### Safe{Wallet}

 Safe{Wallet} is the official user interface to manage Safe accounts.
 It can sign transactions and messages and interact with other smart contracts from the web, at [app.safe.global](https://app.safe.global), or from a mobile device, using the [Safe{Wallet} mobile app](https://safe.global/wallet).
 It uses the Safe{Core} SDK internally.
+You can know more by reading our [Support Center](https://help.safe.global)'s [Safe{Wallet}](https://help.safe.global/en/collections/9801-getting-started) section.

 <!-- ### Safe{RecoveryHub}